The Strategic Role of a Treasurer

 From Data Collector to Strategist

-You’re familiar with the dilemma: once a month, a treasurer in a multinational company eagerly awaits his groupwide liquidity overview.
-What finally lands on his desk represents the status at the end of the previous month, arrived with a few days delay.
-By the time the complete data is available, the eagerly awaited report is often yesterday’s news.
+Many of you are familiar with the dilemma: once a month, treasurers in multinational companies eagerly await their group-wide liquidity overview.
+What finally lands on their desk represents the status at the end of the previous month, arrived with a few days delay.
+By the time the complete data is available, the anxiously awaited report is often yesterday’s news.

 Thanks to modern treasury management systems, this is now a scenario of the past.
 Treasurers enjoy group-wide visibility down to the smallest detail at the touch of a button.
 It is no longer necessary to spend days on end performing tedious data collection; data is instantly available at all times.
 For treasurers this means that they’ve graduated from being full-time “data collectors” and are now always aware of what’s going on in their subsidiaries.
 This rids them of a task which used to account for a huge part of a treasurer’s professional portfolio.
 But what does this shift in responsibilities actually mean for treasury?